boom-lab/crocolake-julia/README.md

 The following databases are currently available:

 * CrocoLake: contains the best available data from Argo, GLODAP, and Spray Gliders.
 [More details here](https://crocolakedocs.readthedocs.io/en/latest/crocolake.html).
-[This example uses CrocoLake](notebooks/Example_2_CrocoLakePHY_Map_Temperature.ipynb).
 * Argo 'QC': contains the best available data, that is real time values are reported only when delayed values are not available.
 This version is the same used in CrocoLake, and [here](https://crocolakedocs.readthedocs.io/en/latest/available_datasets.html#argo) you can find more details on how it is generated.
-[This example uses Argo 'QC'](notebooks/Example_3_ArgoPHY_QC_Temperature-Salinity_Profiles.ipynb).
 * Argo 'ALL': contains all real time and adjusted variables as reported in the core ('<PLATFORM_NUMBER>_prof.nc') and synthetic ('<PLATFORM_NUMBER>_Sprof.nc') profile files, for the physical and biogeochemical versions respectively.
-[Both this](notebooks/Example_1_ArgoBGC_Map_Oxygen.ipynb) and [this examples](notebooks/Example_4_Animation_Oxygen.ipynb) use Argo 'ALL'.

 Each database comes in 'PHY' and 'BGC' versions.